91Â鶹ÌìÃÀÖ±²¥

 Are Chocolate Cravings Genetic?

+Now, is the craving for chocolate or is the taste for chocolate genetic?
 My very special at-home expert, Dr. Chris Jones, is an expert on chocolate and he is also a neurologist who studies the genetics of neurologic behaviors.
 And he's going to talk a little about chocolate.

-Dr. K. Jones: So, Chris, does it make you feel better?
+Dr. Kirtly Jones: So, Chris, does it make you feel better?
 Does it activate your brain?
 Do you think chocolate has psychoactive behavioral stuff?
-Does it make your brain feel better when you eat it?

-Dr. C. Jones: It's hard to parse out the sugar rush from the chocolate.
+Dr. Chris Jones: It's hard to parse out the sugar rush from the chocolate.
 So I'm a little conflicted about just why I have to eat these chocolate bars.
 I think it's a combination of both.
 Mostly my wife buys me milk chocolate, but I can eat and enjoy chocolate with very little sugar, actually.

-Dr. K. Jones: Actually, the truth is his wife does not buy him milk chocolate because his wife likes milk chocolate.
-So I only have dark chocolate in the house because I hate dark chocolate ...
-Okay.
-Now, another question.
-Is it genetic?
-So do you think that the desire for chocolate or the craving for chocolate is genetic?
+Dr. Kirtly Jones: Actually, the truth is his wife does not buy him milk chocolate because his wife likes milk chocolate.
+So I only have dark chocolate in the house because I hate dark chocolate.

-I would say that there's some good evidence that it is genetic.
+So many generations of Joneses have actually been very strongly adherent to chocolate desires.
+And I would say that there's some good evidence that it is genetic.
 We've wondered whether it's a particular mix of genes.
 So apparently in looks and personalities and tastes for food, people have looked into a study from the Tufts School of Nutrition and they looked at 800 American adults and found that the difference in genes involved in regulating the feel-good hormone oxytocin were related to how much chocolate people ate.

 So there's a very important bonding hormone called oxytocin in the brain, and it's released during nursing.
 It's a way we bond to our children.
 It's also released during sex, the way we bond to our partner.
 And it turns out that the receptor in this gene for oxytocin is different.
 And you could relate how much people ate of chocolate with their receptors.